goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 ### Human-aligned artificial intelligence

 **Goal:** perform a literature review, or contribute to original research on the alignment problem.
-In particular, I would be most interested in connections between traditional, technical topics in theoretical computer science (algorithms, complexity, game theory, logics, cryptography) and the alignment problem.
+In particular, I would be most interested in connections to traditional, technical topics in theoretical computer science (algorithms, complexity, game theory, logics, cryptography).
+Topics such as "safe machine learning" are also possible.

 **What you get out of it:**
-- Exposure to one of the most important problems of our time.
+- Exposure to one of the most important problems in humanity's mid-term future.

 **What you need to bring:**
-- Good background in relevant courses (for example, algorithms, complexity, machine learning, decision theory, etc.)
+- Good background in relevant courses (for example, algorithms, complexity, machine learning, decision theory, etc.); some background in philosophy would be beneficial, too.
 - A higher than average ability to work on your own.
 In particular, you need to propose the topic for your thesis on your own and do most of the literature research.
-I will of course discuss the topic and your thoughts with you.
+I will of course discuss the topic and your thoughts with you

-**Some Random Resources:**
+**Some introductory resources:**
+- Talk by [Brian Christian](https://brianchristian.org/) at the Simons Institute: [The Alignment Problem: Machine Learning and Human Values](https://www.youtube.com/watch?v=CzoVn8LUaDs)
 - [Effective Thesis in Computer Science](https://effectivethesis.org/theses/?discipline=computer+science#disciplines)
 - [AGI safety from first principles](https://www.lesswrong.com/s/mzgtmmTKKn5MuCzFJ)
 - [Embedded Agency](https://www.lesswrong.com/posts/i3BTagvt3HbPMx6PN/embedded-agency-full-text-version)
 - [Is Optimization a Sufficient Language for Understanding Deep Learning?](http://www.offconvex.org/2019/06/03/trajectories/)

-### Theory of Algorithms and Complexity

-**Goal:** perform a literature review, or contribute to original research in theoretical computer science.

-**What you get out of it:**
-- Exposure to beautiful mathematical ideas.
-- Experience with research and scientific writing.
-- Preparation for a PhD in theoretical computer science or an adjacent field.

-**What you need to bring:**
-- Strong mathematical background.

-**More specific project topics:**
-- Literature review: Read one or several recent research papers in theoretical computer science, present the results in an oral presentation, and write a report on the papers (for example, your task could be to rewrite a proof from a research paper, or prove a special case of a theorem in a simpler, shorter way).
-- Open-ended research: You get a specific research question from me and your goal is to solve it.
-Typically, this involves finding a new algorithm and proving its correctness, or studying the complexity of a specific computational problem.

 ## Supervision Process and Grading